 1. A verifiable monitoring system to:

-a.
-Program to require
+a. confirm that harvests of purchased stumpage comply with best management practices.

-monitor the use of best management practices by wood producers supplying the Program Participant; and
+b. monitor the use of best management practices by wood producers supplying the Program Participant; and

-b. evaluate use of best management practices across the wood and fiber supply area.
+c. evaluate use of best management practices across the wood and fiber supply area.

 2. Use of information from the verifiable monitoring system to maintain rates of conformance to best management practices and to identify areas for improved performance.

 Objective 3.
 Use of Qualified Resource and Qualified Logging Professionals.
-To encourage forest landowners to utilize the services of qualified logging professionals, certified logging professionals (where available) and qualified resource professionals.
+To encourage forest landowners to utilize the services of qualified logging professionals, certified logging companies (where available) and qualified resource professionals.

 Performance Measure 3.1.
-Program Participants shall encourage landowners to utilize the services of qualified logging professionals, certified logging professionals (where available), qualified resource professionals and in applying principles of sustainable forest management on their lands.
+Certified Organizations shall encourage landowners to utilize the services of qualified logging professionals, certified logging companies (where available), qualified resource professionals and in applying principles of sustainable forest management on their lands.

 Indicators:

-1. Program to promote the use of qualified logging professionals, certified logging professionals (where available), and qualified resource professionals.
+1. Program to promote the use of qualified logging professionals, certified logging companies (where available), and qualified resource professionals.

-2. List of qualified logging professionals, certified logging professionals and maintained by a Program Participant, state or provincial agency, loggers’ association or other organization.
+2. List of qualified logging professionals, certified logging companies and maintained by a Program Participant, state or provincial agency, loggers’ association or other organization.

 Objective 4.
 Legal and Regulatory Compliance.
-To comply with applicable federal, provincial, state and local laws and regulations.
+To comply with all applicable laws and regulations including international, federal, provincial, state and local.

 Performance Measure 4.1.
-Program Participants shall comply with applicable federal, provincial, state and local forestry and related social and environmental laws and regulations and take steps to avoid illegal logging.
+Certified Organizations shall comply with all applicable federal, provincial, state and local forestry and related social and environmental laws and regulations.

 Indicators: